What are “upper deckies”? | luna app

 • Taste: upper deckies tend to have sweet flavourings

-Do upper deckies have health risks?
+Do caffeine upper deckies have health risks?

 While caffeine might sound harmless compared to nicotine or alcohol, concentrated caffeine pouches can cause problems, especially for teens whose bodies are still developing.